jaipatel34/Chatbot/README.md

 # EndToEndChatbot

 **EndToEndChatbot** is a fully functional chatbot system designed for efficient and scalable communication.
 This project integrates Natural Language Processing (NLP), Machine Learning (ML), and user-friendly interfaces to deliver contextual responses to user queries.
-It supports custom intent recognition, keyword-based API integration, and real-time interaction.
+It supports custom intent recognition, keyword-based API integration, and real-time interahttps://github.com/jaipatel34/EndToEndChatbotction.

 ---